 How to use 1939 Register map search

-As mentioned, another way of researching the history of your address on Findmypast is by looking at the 1939 Register, particularly our exclusive map search.
+Another way of researching the history of your address on Findmypast is by looking at the 1939 Register, particularly our exclusive map search.
 Watch this short video to see how it works.